wulfsberg/angular-material-kickstart/README.md

 Java Deploy
 ===========
-Angular and Angular-CLI are not concerned with how to actually deploy the application to a server.
+Angular and Angular CLI are not concerned with how to actually deploy the application to a server.
 Their job ends at generating the static files; how those files ultimately get served to the web is a task for somebody/something else.